RetroGameCraft/GSpawn-Doc/GSpawn - Doc.md

 At the bottom of the modular wall prefab window, there is a section labelled **Prefab Data**.

+The first field is the most important and is called **Example prefab**.

 The **Up axis** field allows you to specify the prefab local axis that points up.
 This will usually be the Y axis.

-The second field is the most important and is called **Example prefab**.
+The field **Truncate forward size** is used in situations where the walls have small bumps at the sides where they connect to adjacent pieces.
+If these bumps exist, this toggle has to be checked, otherwise gaps can appear between the wall pieces.

 #### Example Prefab